 As for the bag, I use 1 gallon food storage bags without the zip lock top.
 I don’t find the need to use a zip lock freezer bag for these.
 Instead, I purchase the less expensive food storage bags with the ties for purposes such as this which is similar to the one provided in the boxed brand.

-You want to combine the dry ingredients in the bag first to eliminate getting clumps of one spice or another when the oil is added immediately binding whatever it clings to first.
+You want to combine the dry ingredients in the bag first to eliminate getting clumps of one spice or another when the oil is added which would immediate bind whatever it clings to first.
 Once the dried ingredients are combined, add the oil and squeeze the bottom of the bag to coat all the crumbs.
 Once the crumbs are all coated, start shaking and baking!

 I haven’t found the need to dip these in any liquid whether it’s milk or water before coating.
 The moisture of the chop should be sufficient enough for the coating to cling.
 If there isn’t any moisture in the chop...well...get rid of the chop!

-As for the final cooking temperature, 140 degrees should be fine.
-Honestly, I never stuck a thermometer into a chop.
-I go by looks.
-That didn’t serve me well years ago when everyone freaked out about pork being slightly pink.
+Years ago, everyone freaked out about pork being slightly pink.
 I would cook those chops till they were like pucks.
 Watching my husband eat one would be painful for both of us.
 My uncle Tony laughed at that story and reassured me that slightly pink is fine and desired.
 You want juices remaining in the meat which isn’t the same thing as having it blood red.
-Have some common sense is what he told me and from that point on, I was able to cook juicy pork chops.
+Having some common sense is what he told me and from that point on, I was able to cook juicy pork chops.
 Check out my recipe for Adobo Roasted Pork Loin on more advice on pork.

 - Makes enough to coat 4 - 5 pork chops.